anthrax3/ansible-ezjail-bsd/README-BSD-LOCAL.md

   cd ansible-ezjail-bsd/
   ansible-playbook ezjail.yml -vvvv -i inventories/inventory.prod -c local

- Note that we are running the playbook locally and configuring the host
+ Note that we are running the playbook locally so you do not need to update the inventories file
  NB: If you are using your own inventory, ensure it has a [jails] section

 # 4. Debugging